What Distinguishes Chapin?

 For more information on girls' schools and their myriad benefits, please visit the National Coalition of Girls' Schools (NCGS) website by clicking here.

-Chapin’s college-preparatory curriculum focuses on the total development of each girl, from her academic progress to her social and emotional health.
-Through the liberal arts, athletics and clubs, fine and performing arts and enriching social activities, a Chapin education challenges the minds of girls and young women while providing the foundation for a lifetime of curiosity, creativity, intellectual achievement and an understanding of the power of empathy and compassion.
+Chapin’s college-preparatory curriculum focuses on the total development of each student, from her academic progress to her social and emotional health.
+Through the liberal arts, athletics and clubs, fine and performing arts and enriching social activities, a Chapin education challenges the minds of students while providing the foundation for a lifetime of curiosity, creativity, intellectual achievement and an understanding of the power of empathy and compassion.